transkatgirl/portal-test-course/README.md

 # portal-test-course
-A test course for the Portal app using the Sigil User Guide
+A test course for the [Portal](https://github.com/School-of-Life-Project/Portal-App) app using the [Sigil User Guide](https://sigil-ebook.com/sigil/guide/).